 An Entry Meeting will be held prior to commencement of the study to clarify project objectives and discuss any concerns that The Contractor may have.

-The Contractor is also required to make a presentation of the Traffic Model base case, following validation.
-This will enable a "sanity" check to be carried out with RTA & The CVC staff to assess expected results.
+The Contractor is also required to make a presentation of the Transport Model and the Traffic Model base case, following validation.
+This will enable a "sanity" check to be carried out with RTA staff to assess expected results.